top of page

 Dr. Hoffman, Dr. Mannix

 Combining multiple procedures, teamwork, and problem-solving, an original Escape Room was created by the Simulation Fellows (Hoffman/Mannix) for the resident classes to practice their skills and to facilitate wellness.
-Fall 2017 featured a Halloween-themed event.
-A big hit with the residents, the Escape Room is again planned for 2019.
+Fall featured a Halloween-themed event.
+A big hit with the residents, the Escape Room is again planned.

 photo oct 11, 10 28 11 am (1).JPG